presnick/ProgramsInformationPeople/_sources/Assignments/ps5_unix.rst

 .. question:: problem_set_5_unix_6

     You want to concatenate the 2 text files inside the ``text_files`` folder together, and save the result in a file called ``big_story.txt``, which should also be inside that directory.
 Use unix commands to do this.
+(Hint: You'll probably need more than 1 typed in the same line.)

 .. question:: problem_set_5_unix_7